 Teaching and learning is organised to give the highest possible level of support to learners, including one to one and small group support and planned off-site learning where appropriate (with the provision of a reintegration plan).
 Staff are aware of the importance of behaviour support within the classroom and at less structured times of the school day, such as social learning times.
 All lessons are supported by either a TA, HLTA's, LSA's or Learning and Intervention Mentor.
-Pastoral Practitioners are available to help to re-engage students in learning if they leave the classroom and during planned sensory breaks in lessons.
-Social learning times, such as break and lunchtimes and therapeutic interventions, are supported by members of the wellbeing team, teaching assistants and teaching staff in addition to pastoral staff.
+Pastoral Practitioners are available to help to re-engage students in learning times, such as break and lunchtimes and therapeutic interventions, are supported by members of the wellbeing team, teaching assistants and teaching staff in addition to pastoral staff.
 Provision is reviewed on an on-going basis and as part of daily communications; changes can be made very quickly to ensure we respond dynamically to variations in learner behaviour, both academic and emotional.